Group Size

 - - Village Visit

-- - Bastar Dussehra Festivitie
+- - Bastar Dussehra Festivities

 - - Water Bottles (Supporting limited usage of Plastic, we suggest carrying steel water bottles)